csshark/csshark.github.io/index.md

    - Developed sniffer driver and compiled it into FPGA board.
    - Tools used: Vivado, gcc, bash

-### 3. **PenMate - my personal helper**
+### 3. **FormPoison - Form Inputs Fuzzer**
-   - Developed a Python script to automate API endpoint scanning & fuzzing for web applications.
+   - Created payloads file and separated them into categories.
-   - Developed new C drivers for Signal/Network analysis and information gathering.
+   - Devoloped python script to find web frameworks, bad headers and support cookie verification.
-   - Created MQTT safety verification tool to enhance IoT security.
+   - Tools used: python, python-requests.

 ### 4. **Threat Intelligence Predictions**
    - Developed python program to predict what threat actor might do next.